LeavingLeaf/Project-4/README.md

 ## Problem 3
 Install and execution instructions:

 **Environment**

  - MongoDB shell: v4.2.6
  - OS: Microsoft Windsow 10
 **Construction Method**

  - Intial the MongoDB as a Local net Server
  - localhost: 127.0.0.1:27017
  - Username: -
  - password: -
+ ** Execution**
 ### P3.1
-- query the "item" where “_id = MongoDB”,
+- query the "item" where “_id = MongoDB”;
 - query the parent of the "item", save to "parents"
 - Add the _id of parents to "ancestors"
 - using a while loop to do the 2 process above, until the "Parents" is null, which means this is the top of the tree.
 ### P3.2
 - Count the Up-level using the "Ancestors" method
 - Count the Donw-level using the "Descendants" method